Goblinmine/Goblinmine/README.md

 # Hello, World! 👋

-I'm @goblinmine, a trainee app developer with a passion for crafting digital experiences, Network technology and exploring the realms of code.
+I'm jonas, also known as @Goblinmine, a trainee app developer with a passion for crafting digital experiences, Network technology and exploring the realms of code.
 Welcome to my GitHub space, where I share my coding adventures, projects, and insights.

 ## About Me